jcjorel/ec2-spot-converter/README.md

 As the tool creates a new instance (so with a new instance id), by default, all existing CloudWatch alarms that refer to the original converted instance Id becomes stale as pointing on a terminated instance Id.

-This behavior can be changed by specifying that these CloudWatch alarms need to be updated with the new Instance Id by the tool as part of the conversion.
+This behavior can be changed by specifying that these CloudWatch alarms must be updated with the new Instance Id as part of the conversion.

 Specify `--update-cw-alarms` optionally with arguments:
 * When no argument is specified (or `'*'`), all existing CloudWatch alarms in the current account will be searched for instance id reference,